gvorg/rh-dt-escape-room-101/README.md

 - Set up Easytravel app on RHEL VM
   1. [Deploy](https://docs.dynatrace.com/docs/shortlink/oneagent-linux-install) Dynatrace OneAgent
   2. Here's a [guide](https://community.dynatrace.com/t5/Start-with-Dynatrace/easyTravel-Documentation-and-Download/m-p/181271) for deploying the Easytravel app on RHEL
+  3. Alternatively, you can also refer to the OneAgent and [Eastravel](https://github.com/gvorg/rh-dt-escape-room-101/blob/main/playbooks/easytravel-install.yml) install playbooks in this repo to automate the process via Ansible

 - Set up Easytrade app on OpenShift
   1. [Deploy](https://docs.dynatrace.com/docs/shortlink/installation-openshift-operatorhub#installation) the Dynatrace Certified Operator from the OpenShift OperatorHub